 This work group ensures for all programmes, two of the Ten Actions, Institutional capacity and Strategic partners.
 The group ensures that Action10 benefits from the highest possible Institutional capacity.
 The group also supports the Programme partners to achieve the same.
 IC collaborates with the Head of Finance regarding Action10 bookkeeping, auditing and transfer of funds.
 The Institutional capacity addresses, in addition, issues like annual programme and financial reports, policies, governance, staff, volunteers, meetings, IT, web-site, office space, finance administration and accounting, bank accounts, transfer of funds, agreements, contracts, social security, benefits, and well-being.
 The group is also responsible for identifying the most relevant Strategic partners and for developing and maintaining a good relation with them, thus promoting collaboration and knowledge sharing.
 The group oversees that all Strategic partners are kept informed about Action10 achievements and are invited to events.
 Strategic partners include for example, national and international development organizations and authorities with similar mandate, funding organizations and private and corporate givers as well as other institutions with parallel activities.
-The assignments are:

-1. Collaborate with the Action10 Head of Finance regarding Action10 bookkeeping, auditing and transfer of funds.
+The IC collaborates with the Action10 Head of Finance regarding Action10 bookkeeping, auditing and transfer of funds, and with the Action10 Head of IT regarding Action10 ITC capacity, including the Portal and the e-mailing.